nicolewallace09/exchange-rates/README.md

 <img src='src/images/home.png'>

 ## Questions
 If you have any questions about this projects, please contact me directly at nicole.elisaw@gmail.com.
-You can view more of my projects at https://github.com/nicolewallace09.# exchange-rates
+You can view more of my projects at https://github.com/nicolewallace09.